redstrate/redstrate.com/content/blog/jetbrains-analytics/index.md

 draft: false
 tags:
 - Privacy
+summary: "How to block JetBrains analytics with just one easy setting, already built into their IDE."
 ---

 So recently JetBrains "properly" released RustRover (after removing the open source Rust plugin.)
 I don't work on Rust stuff at the moment in my dayjob, but fortunately they have a free non-commercial version.
 However there is one catch: